Griddy Boards

 Key Takeaways

-Campus social spaces are often underused because many students prefer to keep to themselves or stay within familiar social and language boundaries.
+Campus social spaces are underused because many students feel more comfortable staying within familiar social and language boundaries.

-Campus social spaces are often underused because many students prefer to keep to themselves or stay within familiar social and language boundaries.
+Campus social spaces are underused because many students feel more comfortable staying within familiar social and language boundaries.

-Open-ended creative activities like collaborative drawing provide an easy, low-pressure way for people to connect.
+Open-ended creative activities like collaborative drawing provide an easy entry point for social connection.

-Open-ended creative activities like collaborative drawing provide an easy, low-pressure way for people to connect.
+Open-ended creative activities like collaborative drawing provide an easy entry point for social connection.

 Research highlights loneliness as a significant issue among university students, with many experiencing shallow or infrequent social relationships (Diehl et al., 2018).